 Questionnaires can be qualitative or quantitative.
 The former are sometimes referred to as 'explorative' questionnaires and consist primarily of open questions (see Section 3.3) designed to allow the participant to express their views and thoughts on the subject matter.
-Qualitative questionnaires can be used in the hypothesis-generation phase of research when it is necessary to identify as many issues as possible pertaining to the research subject.
+Qualitative questionnaires can be used in the hypothesis-generation phase of research when it is necessary to identify all of the issues pertaining to the research subject.
 These types of questionnaire are often administered through interviews and could be taped (with permission) to allow for a detailed evaluation of the content of the material discussed at a later time.
-Qualitative questionnaires will not be discussed further in this chapter and the reader is referred to Creswell (2003) and Holliday (2007) for more details.
+Qualitative questionnaires will not be discussed further in this chapter and the reader is referred to Creswell (1998) for more details and Vaarst et al (2002) for an example.